2014 Lumies Arts & Business Awards

 with Business, Government & the Arts Community

-The Tucson Pima Arts Council is greatly pleased to announce its public call for nominations for the 2014 Lumies Arts & Business Awards.
+The Tucson Pima Arts Council is presents the 2014 Lumies Arts & Business Awards.
 Now in its 13th year, the Lumies recognize the many talented individuals, groups and businesses that contribute to making Southern Arizona a wellspring of creative vitality.

 - Artist Lifetime Achievement Award: A recognized individual artist who has sustained excellence and innovation in his or her chosen field of art over a significant number of years.